sumandeb003/GraphGPS4HT/README.md

 the suspicious gates without reviewing the whole circuit.
 HT location can be used as a further work of HT detection, which has greater application needs.
+ - **A unioned graph neural network based hardware Trojan node detection:** Benchmarks used in this paper are listed in Table I, which contain 17 gate-level netlists from Trust-HUB.
+The types of HTs covered in the data set include combinational logic, ring inverter and sequential logic. **To evaluate the performance, we perform a leave-one-out cross-validation.
+GNN models are trained on 15 of the 16 total netlists, leaving 1 netlist outside of the training data set to be the test set data.** In this way, we can verify the transferability of the proposed architecture on all 16 circuits.
+In IC design, cells with the same logical function usually have different descriptions because they vary in timing, area, and power, which makes it more difficult to analyze the netlist.
+In HT detection, we only focus on circuit structure and logic gate function. **Therefore, in order to reduce the complexity of the algorithm, we first learn the existing technology libraries such as SMIC and TSMC, and build a technology-independent cell model.** Then, the cells in the original netlist are replaced by cells in the technology-independent cell model with the same function to obtain the technology-independent netlist.

 In the **leave-one-out approach**, the test set is the trojan-free and trojan-ed versions of a circuit.
 Every time, the test set changes to a different circuit.